Brighton trunk murders: Violette Kaye and Toni Mancini

 Although the first murder was unrelated to the second, it did lead to the discovery of the second trunk murder.

 The victim was Violette Kaye (née Watts, also known as Saunders), aged 42.
 She had been a dancer and sex worker in London, where she had met Toni Mancini, aged 26, who had a criminal record, including theft and loitering, but who worked as a waiter and bouncer.
 He was also known as Cecil Louis England (his real name), Jack Notyre, Tony English and Hyman Gold.
 They moved to Brighton together in September 1933 and lived at various addresses.

 Kaye and Mancini's relationship was tempestuous.
 One argument occurred on 10 May 1934 at the Skylark café on the seafront, where Mancini worked, when a drunk Kaye accused him of being romantically involved with a teenage waitress called Elizabeth Attrell.
 Kaye was never seen again and the following day Mancini told friends she had gone to Paris and gave some of her clothes and belongings to Attrell.
 Her sister-in-law also received a telegram that read "Going abroad.
 Good job.
 Sail Sunday.
 Will write. --Vi"; it was later established that this had been sent from Brighton that morning, by which time Kaye was already dead.

 Mancini then took new lodgings in 52 Kemp Street, close to the station, and transported a trunk to his new flat by handcart.
 He put the trunk, with Kaye's non-dismembered body inside it, at the foot of his bed, covered it with a cloth and used it as a coffee table – in spite of the smell and leaking fluids, of which visitors complained.

 Kaye's absence had been noted by police and Mancini was questioned.
 Apparently panicked, he went on the run.
 During the investigation related to the unsolved trunk murder, police searched premises close to the station and stumbled upon Kaye's remains in Mancini's lodgings.
-The post mortem was also carried out by Sir Bernard Spilsbury.
+The post mortem was also carried out by Spilsbury.